Dr Philip Mendes

 Facsimile: +61 3 9903 1141

-Dr Philip Mendes is an Associate Professor in the Department of Social Work, Faculty of Medicine at Monash University, and is the Director of the new Social Inclusion and Social Policy Research Unit (SISPRU).
-He coordinates the three Social Policy & Community Development subjects in the BSW and MSW Q. He is an acknowledged expert on community welfare lobby groups, having completed his PhD on the peak community welfare lobby body, the Australian Council of Social Service (ACOSS).
-He has also published widely on a range of social policy and community development debates including globalisation and the welfare state, neo-liberal think tanks, and illicit drug policies.
+Dr Philip Mendes is an Associate Professor in the Department of Social Work, Faculty of Medicine at Monash University, and is the Director of the Social Inclusion and Social Policy Research Unit (SISPRU).
+He coordinates the three Social Policy & Community Development subjects in the Social Work Department.
+He is an acknowledged expert on community welfare lobby groups, having completed his PhD on the peak community welfare lobby body, the Australian Council of Social Service (ACOSS).
+He has also published widely on a range of social policy and community development debates including globalisation and the welfare state, compulsory income management, illicit drug policies, Indigenous social policy and social workers and policy practice.

-Philip is a member of the Editorial Advisory Board for a number of academic journals including Community Development Journal (UK), International Journal of Social Welfare (Sweden), Youth Studies Australia, Developing Practice and Social Alternatives.
+Philip is a member of the Editorial Advisory Board for a number of academic journals including Alternativas (Spain), Community Development Journal (UK), International Journal of Social Welfare (Sweden), Developing Practice and Social Alternatives.
 He is also a reviewer for International Social Work (UK), Journal of Social Work (UK) and Australian Social Work.
+He is also a member of the Sidney Myer Fund Poverty and Disadvantage Grants Committee.

 His most recent publications include: